-Costs/Financial Aid
+Costs / Financial Aid

-Deposit

-Upon notification of acceptance to the Rocky Mountain College Physician Assistant Program, applicants are required to submit a \$1000 non-refundable admissions deposit.
-This deposit, which must be received within seven days (excluding Saturdays, Sundays, and holidays) of being notified of acceptance, will be applied toward the first summer term tuition and fees.
+Deposit: Upon notification of acceptance to the RMC MPAS Program, applicants are required to submit a \$1000 non-refundable admissions deposit.
+This deposit must be received in accordance to the deadline sent in the acceptance email from the Coordinator of Admissions for Health Professions.
+The deposit is applied toward the first summer term tuition and fees.

-Tuition/Fees
+Tuition / Fees:

-First Summer Term: \$ 7,623
+First Summer Term: \$8,217Fall Semester: \$17,573Spring Semester: \$17,573

-Fall Semester: \$15,389

-Spring Semester: \$15,389 Summer Sem \$15,389 esters:

-ΓŪ

-M
+Second Summer Semester: \$17,573

-Fall Clinical Semester: \$15,389
+Fall Clinical Semester: \$17,573

-Spring Clinical Semester: \$15,389
+Spring Clinical Semester: \$17,573

-Summer Clinical Semester: \$15,389
+Summer Clinical Semester: \$17,573